 A truly inspirational residential school for disabled children in Kathmandu.
 The fundamental objective of Disabled Schools Association (DSA) is to empower children with disability by providing them with their basic requirements – food and shelter, education, physiotherapy and health care based on their needs.
 DSA implements a fully comprehensive set of educational activities for their students and lots of fun stuff too.

-To date Driftwood support has upgraded the school’s computer room facilities and paid salaries for two specially trained teachers for deaf and blind children.
+To date Driftwood support has built a mobility gymnasium, upgraded the school’s computer room facilities and paid salaries for two specially trained teachers for deaf and blind children.
 There are many worthwhile and ongoing projects at Disabled Schools Association (DSA), please get in touch if you would like to become a donor to this great institution.

 After the 2014 earthquake, Mountain Bikers from the Nepal National Team mobilized to raise funds and to send aid to those in need.
 The success of their response led to the formation of the NCRR charity, which went on to implement the rebuilding of seven new schools in Shirkabesi district.
 NCRR continues to re-build schools through generous donations from around the world.
 Driftwood financed the construction of one of the seven primary schools and will continue to assist with educational assistance in the years ahead.
 We are looking for donors to support ongoing educational materials for the seven schools.